A mother’s grief is unlike any other.

 All grief is difficult,

-After losing a child, mothers often feel profoundly lost and alone—despite the love and support that may surround her.
+After losing a child, we felt profoundly lost and alone—despite the love and support that surrounded us.

-Her purpose, identity, and view of life can be shattered.
+Our purpose, identity, and meaning in life were suddenly shattered.

-We are keenly aware, and the evidence shows, she needs her own type of support; and the greatest help often comes from another grieving mother.
-Tragically, we are invisible to each other.
+We now know, and the evidence shows, that the greatest help can come from connecting with another grieving mother.
+Until now, we have been invisible to each other.

 What We Do